calchiwo/WodiC/README.md

 ## 🚀 Overview

 WodiC is a **voice-first scientific calculator** built for speed, simplicity, and accessibility.
 You don’t type, you *talk*.
-WodiC uses modern browser speech recognition to understand your command, process it instantly, and speak the result back.
+WodiC uses browser speech recognition to understand your command, process it instantly, and speak the result back.

+You can also install WodiC as a **Progressive Web App (PWA)** directly from your browser by pressing the **Download** or **Install App** button for an app-like experience on mobile or desktop.

 ---

 ## ✨ Features

-- 🎙️ **Voice Input:** Speak your calculation naturally — no buttons required.
+- 🎙️ **Voice Input:** Speak your calculation naturally, no buttons required.
 - ⚡ **Instant Results:** Get your answer immediately after speaking.
 - 🧠 **Scientific Mode:** Solve complex equations, not just basic arithmetic.
-- 🌗 **Dark Mode:** Beautiful, modern design that adapts to your style.
+- 🌗 **Dark Mode:** Clean, modern design that adapts to your theme.
-- 💬 **Natural Responses:** WodiC *talks back* — giving a human-like experience.
+- 💬 **Natural Responses:** WodiC talks back, giving a human-like experience.
-- 🪶 **Lightweight:** Built for performance, runs smoothly on mobile and desktop.
+- 🪶 **Lightweight:** Runs smoothly on both mobile and desktop.
-- ☁️ **Web-Based:** You can install it
+- ☁️ **Web + PWA:** Access it anywhere, and install it for offline use.

 ---